DeltaNetCode/DeltaNode/README.md

 In May 2022, the underlying architecture of the DELTA intelligent application platform was developed and passed the initial defense test.

+In October 2022, DELTA1.0 internal beta version and DE public chain test were officially launched, and interfaces for asset transfer, NFT production, node authorization and ecological KPI testing were opened.

+In December 2022, DELTA1.0 version was officially launched after passing the pressure test, and the distributed database of DE public chain beta version was opened.
+The ecological API interface is opened to provide global cross-chain technology enthusiasts to jointly develop and govern the ecosystem.

+In February 2023, DELTA2.0 version went online in internal test, opening NFT trading and opening the metaverse ecology.

+In March 2023, DELTA ecological platform entered the era of ecological application, enabling global economic and technological strategy, DE main network online, innovative technology application layer, cross-chain, TPS, data storage, etc.

+In 2025, DELTA ecosystem platform will enter the 3.0 era, with node enabling to serve millions of ecosystems, DAO members to 10 million, and DE public chain price to reach 10,000 dollars.

+In 2030 DELTA Ecology will enter multi-dimensional services, fully decentralized operation, DE as payment vouchers and data storage incentives.
+With global applications estimated to be worth $800 billion.

+## Vision

+Fair and open, everyone trusted, all members autonomous, unlimited value are building a digital-intelligence service platform centered on individuals.

+DELTA is strongly built around multiple dimensions:

+Asset storage function: Any asset can be synchronized on the chain.
+Switching between different wallets does not affect the increase or decrease of assets, which greatly improves the communication between assets.

+Cross-chain conversion: Assets on different chains can be exchanged with each other at any cost.

+Blockchain ecological application construction: open KPI, new ecological industry integrating more blockchain technology, including: finance, medical, IP copyright, education, Internet of things, charity, communication and social, sharing economy, culture and entertainment, etc.

+NFT Digital Collection: Open creation magic (mold) board, all users can hold DE open creation, distribution, trading rights.
+Private IP addresses can be privatized without interference from third-party products and human beings.

+Metaverse ecological scene: open metaverse scene, so that users can experience the happiness of the metaverse world.

+## Conclusion

+We have proposed a trust-independent digital intelligent application platform.
+Starting with a proof-of-interest system of PLEDGES, which provides strong incentive block security rights to record public transaction histories in peer-to-peer networks, as long AS HONEST nodes control the majority OF DE PLEDGES, transaction histories will quickly become computationally immutable to attackers.
+Networks are robust because of their structural simplicity.
+Nodes need very little coordination to work simultaneously.
+They don't need to be authenticated because the information isn't sent to a particular location, it just needs to be spread as far as possible.
+Nodes can leave and rejoin the network at any time, simply by removing the collated proof of interest chain as evidence of an event that occurred when they left.
+The next pledge will be linked to ensure the safe operation of the entire network forever, unless less than 0, then all data will be forced to destroy clearly, I believe that as long as there is more than 0, the entire network will not receive any attack and damage.
+Any needed rules and incentives can be strengthened through this consensus mechanism.